wanglin2/mind-map-docs/src/en/client.md

 Official website: [https://www.u.tools/](https://www.u.tools/)

-### Install the Mind Mapping Plugin
+#### Install the Mind Mapping Plugin

 After installing `uTools`, you should be able to see its icon on the status bar of your computer.

-You can directly access this address: [Search in utools](https://www.u-tools.cn/plugins/search/?t=%E6%80%9D%E7%BB%AA%E6%80%9D%E7%BB%B4%E5%AF%BC%E5%9B%BE), Click the 'Start' button on the right to proceed with the installation.
+You can directly access this address: [Homepage](https://www.u-tools.cn/plugins/detail/%E6%80%9D%E7%BB%AA%E6%80%9D%E7%BB%B4%E5%AF%BC%E5%9B%BE/), Click the 'Start' button on the right to proceed with the installation.

 You can also use the 'ALT+Space' key to bring up its search box on any interface, and then enter the plugin app store: